vijaysherekar/angular-architecture-skeleton/README.md

 #### HTTP Interceptors
 Currently we have added auth and ensure http interceptors, we can also add new interceptor which will send sanitized data to server
 #### Dynamic Import
-This feature will help us to prevent the dependancies directly inject into module chunks.
+This feature will help to prevent the dependancies directly inject into module chunks.
 In our application we have used it at two places
 1. Lazy loading of modules
 2. Importing of JSONWEBTOKEN module
 ## References